Yoshimi Uchida

-Career
+Yoshimi Uchida (内田 善美, Uchida Yoshimi) is a Japanese manga artist.
+She is well-known for her detailed and emotional art style.
+Her career ended in 1986 after publishing her last long work, Liddell of Star Clock (three volumes).
+None of her works have been republished in accordance with her wishes.
+Representative works of hers include Liddell of Star Clock and Sō Labyrinth, Sō Space.

+Life and works

-She was born in Yamanashi Prefecture.
+Uchida was born in Yamanashi Prefecture in 1953.
 The first manga she read was 8 Man by Jiro Kuwata.
 In middle school, she started drawing manga herself.

-Uchida started her professional career in 1974, when she won a newcomers award of the manga magazine Ribon and published her first short story Nami no Shougaibutsu Lace (なみの障害物レース).
-Until graduating university, Uchida worked as an assistant for Yukari Ichijo.
-Until 1977, she published exclusively in Ribon magazine and its sister magazines.
+Uchida started her professional career in 1974 when she was still a student in the university.
+She won the Ribon Award, which is the highest rank prize for a newcomer in the manga magazine Ribon, with her short manga story In the Season of Violet Color (すみれ色の季節に).
+She then published her debut story Nami no Shōgaibutsu Lace (なみの障害物レース) in Ribon.
+Until she graduated university, Uchida worked as an assistant for Yukari Ichijo.
+Through 1977, she published exclusively in Ribon magazine and its sister magazines.

 In 1977, she quit her contract with Ribon and became a freelancer.
 She published illustrations in magazines such as Lyrica and worked also as a book designer for a publisher.

 When in 1978, Shueisha founded the new shōjo magazine Bouquet, she published her work in it from the first issue until around 1983.
-She was one of the main contributors of the magazine, besides Sakumi Yoshino, Akemi Matsunae and Wakako MIzuki.
-In this magazine she published her only longer series and her most successful work, Star Clock Liddell.
-The series was published from 1982 until 1983 first in chapters in the magazine, then in three volumes.
-The series was also translated into French and is set to be published in English by Glacier Bay Books.
+She was one of the main contributors of the magazine besides Sakumi Yoshino, Akemi Matsunae and Wakako MIzuki.
+In this magazine, she published her only long series and most famous work, Liddell of Star Clock.
+The series was published from 1982 until 1983, first in chapters in the magazine, then in three volumes.

 In 1984, Uchida published her last short story.
 She published a few more illustrations in the late 1980s, but then ended her career and has lived withdrawn from the public.
-Her books are difficult to get ahold of in Japanese, as Uchida has not wanted that her books get republished.
+Her books are difficult to get ahold of in Japanese, as Uchida wishes for her works not to be republished, although they have been licensed in other countries.
+In 2013, fellow manga artist and friend of Uchida's, Akemi Matsunae, said that she was doing well at home, and Uchida allowed for some of her illustrations to be published in the February 2014 edition of the art magazine Geijutsu Shinchō on Pre-Raphaelite art and its influences.

+Sō Labyrinth, Sō Space

+A college student named Sō (草), who finds Neko (ねこ, literally "cat"), an ichimatsu ningyō who talks, walks, moves, and eats as if she is a real human girl.
+The two of them live and grow together.

+Liddell of Star Clock

+A young American man named Hugh has recurring dreams of a house he has never visited and a young Victorian girl named Liddell who calls him a ghost.